 Description

-SK 38/3925 PARISH OF MELBOURNE CHURCH CLOSE 6/64 (East ,Side) Three Pairs of Vases Flanking Central Path of Upper Terrace in Melbourne Hall Gardens GV I Three pairs of urns.
-Early C18, possibly by Samuel Watson.
-Erected as part of a French style garden designed by Royal Gardeners to Queen Anne, London and Wise, for Thomas Coke of Melbourne Hall.
-Stone.
-All the urns have panelled stone bases on stepped plinths with thistle-shaped vases over, on tapering bases.
+Three pairs of urns are located flanking the central path of the upper terrace in Melbourne Hall Gardens.
+These urns date from the early 18th century and are possibly the work of Samuel Watson.
+They were installed as part of a French-style garden designed by the Royal Gardeners to Queen Anne, London and Wise, for Thomas Coke of Melbourne Hall.
+The urns are made of stone and feature panelled stone bases on stepped plinths, with thistle-shaped vases resting on tapering bases.
 Each urn has a gadrooned base to the bowl and fluted sides.
-Included in the Derbyshire Historic Gardens Register at Grade I. See item 6/63 for sources.
+The site is included in the Derbyshire Historic Gardens Register at Grade I.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.